ory/hydra/docs/faq.md

 ...
 ```

-## The docker image exists immediately
+## The docker image exits immediately

 Check the logs using `docker logs <container-id>`.